-11.4.
+4933 11.4.
 The ingredients of the solution of the measurement problem

-Bring vor, was wahr ist; schreib' so, daβ es klar ist und verficht's, bis es mit dir gar ist Ludwig Boltzmann
+4934 Bring vor, was wahr ist;

+4935 schreib' so, daß es klar ist

+4936 und verficht's, bis es mit dir gar ist 95

+4937 Ludwig Boltzmann

-Altogether, as in statistical mechanics [55, 56, 73], qualitatively new features emerge in an ideal measurement process, with a near certainty.
-The explanation of the appearance, within the quantum theory, of properties seemingly in contradiction with this very theory relies on several ingredients, exhibited by the detailed solution of the Curie-Weiss model. (i) The macroscopic size of the apparatus allows the pointer to relax towards one or another among some possible values, within weak statistical or quantum fluctuations; these outcomes remain unchanged for a long time and can be read or processed; the choice of the a priori equivalent alternatives is triggered by the tested system. (ii) Statistical considerations help us to disregard unlikely events. (iii) The special dynamics of the process must produce several effects (Table 1).
-The truncation, initiated by the interaction between the tested system and the pointer, eliminates the off-diagonal blocks of $\hat{D}$ which would prevent any classical interpretation.
-The registration, too often overlooked in theoretical considerations, which requires a triggering by the system and a dumping of energy towards the bath, creates the needed correlations between the system and the pointer.
-The registration also lets the apparatus reach, in the state $\hat{D}(t)$ , at large t, a mixture of the possible final states; this paves the way to the process of § 11.2.4, where more elaborate but possibly very small interactions within the apparatus ensure that all subensembles reach at the final time the hierarchic structure required for reduction.
-This last step, together with the principle of § 11.3.1, explains how statements about individual systems and how classical features may emerge from measurement processes in spite of the quantum oddities (§§ 10.2.1 and 10.2.3) associated with the irreducibly probabilistic nature of the theory [10, 11, 31, 48, 52, 58].
+Altogether, as in statistical mechanics [55, 56, 73], qualitatively new features emerge in an ideal measurement 4938 process, with a near certainty.
+The explanation of the appearance, within the quantum theory, of properties seemingly 4939 in contradiction with this very theory relies on several ingredients, exhibited by the detailed solution of the Curie-4940 Weiss model. (i) The macroscopic size of the apparatus allows the pointer to relax towards one or another among some possible values, within weak statistical or quantum fluctuations; these outcomes remain unchanged for a long time 4942 and can be read or processed; the choice of the a priori equivalent aternatives is triggered by the tested system. (ii) 4943 Statistical considerations help us to disregard unlikely events. (iii) The special dynamics of the process must produce 4944 several effects.
+The truncation, initiated by the interaction between the tested system and the pointer, eliminates the 4945 off-diagonal blocks of \hat{D} which would prevent any classical interpretation.
+The registration, too often overlooked 4946 in theoretical considerations, which requires a triggering by the system and a dumping of energy towards the bath, 1917 creates the needed correlations between the system and the pointer.
+The registration also lets the apparatus reach, in the state $\hat{D}(t)$, at large t, a mixture of the possible final states; this paves the way to the process of § 11.2.3, where more elaborate but possibly very small interactions within the apparatus ensure that all subensembles reach at the final 4950 time the hierarchic structure required for reduction.
+This last step explains how statements about individual systems 4951 and how classical features may emerge from measurement processes in spite of the quantum oddities (§§ 10.2.1 and 4952 10.2.3) associated with the irreducibly probabilistic nature of the theory [10, 11, 31, 48, 52, 58].
+4953